Frederik Prytz: World War II

 During World War II, Frederik Prytz was county in Sør-Trøndelag and head of the Ministry of Finance from 1942 to 1944.
 In 1943, Prytz Statistics Central Agency initiated the collection of information on the costs of the war for Norway.
 This was to form the basis for claims for war reparations from Great Britain.
 Per von Hirsch took over as finance minister when Prytz died.
 Prytz was a Freemason and in 1940 was told by Quisling to resign.
 In Quisling's government, he was probably Quisling's closest adviser and was a bitter personal opponent of Hagelin who fronted a nationalist line within the government.
 Prytz and Finn Støren had plans for Norwegian expansion eastwards in northern Russia and worked for these plans in Berlin in 1941.
 In July 1941, without Prytz's permission, Hitler had already decided that the Kola Peninsula would be Terboven's responsibility.

 Prytz had been appointed by Quisling as finance minister from 9 April, without taking office and without having given his consent.
 Due to the act of war, Prytz (who was in Trøndelag) became aware of Quisling's proclamation via detours.
 According to Magne Skodvin, Prytz was skeptical of the Quisling government of 9 April and would rather support a government led by Ragnar Skancke.
 There was talk of Prytz and Skancke together trying to get to Oslo to contribute to a pro-German government.
 Prytz was moderate by nature and did not get along well with the outgoing and pro-German Hagelin.
 As NS-appointed county governor in Trondheim, he surprisingly went against the growing anti-Semitism in NS.
 As finance minister, he tried to stop the occupying power's draining of Norges Bank.
 In the autumn of 1944, he tried to get the government to agree to demands for a peace treaty with Germany.
-He died of cancer before the peace in 1945, leaving behind a widow and children and has several descendants.

-Prytz received on his deathbed a revised edition of the Great Cross of St. Order of Olav from Quisling personally.
-During the war, Quisling awarded orders with modified orderinsignia.
-These were rival grants to the grants that King Haakon made from London.
-The awarding of the order to Prytz has not been officially approved.
-Prytz is buried in Oslo.
+On his deathbed, Prytz received the Grand Cross of the Order of St. Olav from Quisling personally, an award approved only by Quisling.
+(During the war, Quisling awarded orders with modified insignia, rivalling those granted by King Haakon from his exile in England.)

+Prytz died of cancer before the German surrender in 1945, leaving behind a widow and children, and has several descendants.